freedomofpress/securedrop/docs/hardware.rst

 Application and Monitor Servers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We currently recommend the Intel NUC or Mac Mini for SecureDrop servers.
+We currently recommend the Intel NUC for SecureDrop servers.

 .. note:: If using non-recommended hardware, ensure you remove as much
     extraneous hardware as physically possible from your servers.
 This